 And if you have issued VAT invoices, the de-registration date can't be before the last VAT invoice you've issued, because HMRC say you mustn't issue VAT invoices after de-registration.

 VAT on stock and assets you held when you de-registered

-If you've reclaimed VAT on any stock you bought for re-sale, or any capital assets you bought to use in your business, and you still have that stock and/or those assets, and the total VAT on them came to more than £1,000, then you have to pay back to HMRC the VAT you reclaimed.
+If you've reclaimed VAT on any stock you bought for re-sale, or any capital assets you bought to use in your business, and you still have that stock and/or those assets, and the total VAT on all these items added together them came to more than £1,000, then you have to pay back to HMRC the VAT you reclaimed.

 FreeAgent doesn't work that out automatically so you'll need to post journal entries.